Last Updated November 27, 2019

 Is Nest going away?

-Since Nest joined Google’s hardware team last year, we’ve been working to make the smart home less complicated and more helpful.
+Since Nest joined Google’s hardware team last year, we’ve been working to make the smart home less complicated, and well, more helpful.
 A home where products are easy to set up, simple to manage and work seamlessly together.
 Today, we’re committing to that goal by bringing together all Nest and Home products under the Nest brand.
 Introducing Google Nest.

 Nest devices will continue to be available, and will be sold under the Google Nest brand.
-Later this year, Nest users will have the ability to migrate to Google Accounts and manage all of their Nest and Google Home devices and services with one account.
+Later this summer, Nest users will have the ability to migrate to Google Accounts and manage all of their Nest and Google Home devices and services with one account.

 Learn more about Google Nest